 The other side of this we have heard is that there is no way to know long-term impacts or issues.
 How can we know what will happen in 5, 10 or 20 years.
 While true, the process in how these vaccines are produced and how the vaccines work in our bodies present no evidence or concerns about long-term impacts.
 The mRNA technology behind the COVID-19 vaccine is not new.
 Vaccines using mRNA have been studied for years in people for everything from HIV to rabies and it has been shown to be safe.

 Another response that shows families want to make informed and thoughtful decisions.
 We love it.

 The role of kids in the pandemic is complex.
 But kids do get infected with COVID-19.
-In fact, nearly 6.3 million children have tested positive in the United States since the start of the pandemic.
+In fact, more than 13.5 million children have tested positive in the United States since the start of the pandemic.

 While kids do typically experience less severe symptoms than adults, that isn’t always the case.
 Some kids, including some treated right here at Children’s Wisconsin, have developed Multisystem Inflammatory Syndrome in Children, or MIS-C. While rare, it is a serious inflammatory condition.
 Across the country, thousands have been hospitalized and hundreds of kids have died.

 The three-dose Pfizer-BioNTech vaccine is about 75 percent effective at preventing illness from omicron in 6 month to 2-year-olds, and 82 percent effective against omicron in 2- to 4-year-olds.

 The Moderna two-shot regimen is about 51 percent effective at preventing illness from omicron for kids six months to 2-years-old, and about 37 percent effective for kids ages 2 to 5-years-old.